What encampments for Palestine teach us about epistemic justice

 Isis Naucratis

-Dr Katherine Blouin is a YQB-born Associate Professor of History and Classics at the University of Toronto and a co-founder of Everyday Orientalism.
+I am Associate Professor of History & Classics at the University of Toronto + lead editor of Everyday Orientalism.
+This account also hosts guest posts.